sun-protocol/TronStudio/README.md

 #### `saveDeployments`

-this tell whether **TronStudio** should save the deployments to disk or not.
+this tell whether **SunStudio** should save the deployments to disk or not.
 Default to true, except for the hardhat network.

 #### `tags`